Reitumetse24/Work-readiness-portfolio/README.md

 ### ✨ Reflection

 **Situation:**
-During the Workplace Etiquette training, we explored professional behavior, ethics, and collaboration in team environments.
+During the Workplace Etiquette training, we explored professional behavior, ethics, and collaboration in team environments.</br>
 **Task:**
-I was assigned to work in a small group to complete a team-based activity while demonstrating professionalism, respect, and accountability.
+I was assigned to work in a small group to complete a team-based activity while demonstrating professionalism, respect, and accountability.</br>
 **Action:**
 I practiced punctuality, listened actively to team members, and ensured tasks were completed on time.
-When disagreements arose, I helped mediate by encouraging open communication and mutual understanding.
+When disagreements arose, I helped mediate by encouraging open communication and mutual understanding.</br>
 **Result:**
 Our team successfully completed the task, and the facilitator praised our professionalism and teamwork.
 This experience reinforced the importance of maintaining respect, accountability, and integrity in the workplace to create a positive and productive environment.